yw4401/FinBot/README.md

 - LORA dropout: 0.05
 - LORA target: q_proj, k_proj, v_proj, o_proj

-After fine-tuning, the ROUGE-2 score for the possible cases, and F1 score for identifying impossible case increased drastically to 0.95.
+After fine-tuning, the ROUGE-2 score increased drastically, and the F1 score improved to 0.95.
 Thus, the model is unlikely to distract the user by providing irrelevant summaries, or tries to summarize non-existent key-points.